August Agenda

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from June 8, 2021
+READING AND APPROVAL OF MINUTES from July 5, 2022 regular meeting

 AGENDA ITEMS OF CITY OPERATIONS AND NEW BUSINESS: